 A critical challenge in adopting a development-led focus also lies in securing sustainable funding for regional projects.
 With growing developmental opportunities in South Asia coupled with greater interest from the developed world, there is an opportunity for New Delhi to expand its development diplomacy through collaboration with other global powers.
 Partnering with countries such as Japan, U.S and even Russia has the potential to position New Delhi as a crucial developmental partner in the region, elevating its own standing globally.
 For instance, third-party collaborative efforts such as India-Japan infrastrutural cooperation in India's North-East and the Bay of Bengal Region, have begun demonstrating the potential of Indo-Japanese partnerships in offering a transparent and inclusive framework for development.
 Similarly, partnerships with the United States can leverage mechanisms which focuses on funding high-quality infrastructure projects in developing countries.
 Furthermore, Russia's expertise in energy, transportation, and heavy industry already compliments India's push for infrastructure and clean energy solutions.
 Joint ventures in these areas are also taking shape, paving the way for addressing South Asia's critical developmental challenges.

-Even though there have been considerable developments in third-party cooperation in the region, New Delhi’s position can only be strengthened if it successfully manages to execute these projects in a timely manner.
+However, even though there have been considerable developments in third-party cooperation in the region, New Delhi’s position can only be strengthened if it successfully manages to execute these projects in a timely manner.
 Thus, both, initiation and execution will pave the way for the overall development of South Asia, with India playing a crucial role leading collaborative efforts in the region.

 A secondary challenge that could potentially undermine New Delhi’s standing in the region is the 'China question,' which is increasingly impacting India’s relationships within its neighbourhood.
 Regardless of Beijing’s growing influence in the region, the narrative surrounding New Delhi’s role in South Asia must continue to focus on people-centric policies, rather than evolving into a quid-pro-quo competition with Beijing, as has been the case in the past.
 Therefore, New Delhi’s rhetorical approach in South Asia should ensure that local sentiments and the socio-political aspirations of neighbouring countries are the prime drivers of its regional policy, allowing India to craft a neighbourhood policy that positions it as an essential player in the region.